 The therapist wasn’t being intentionally harsh.
-She was merely following an autism treatment protocol that uses reinforcement and other strategies such as “planned ignoring” to help children learn and acquire new, adaptive behaviors.
-Over two decades working with children with autism, however, I have grown increasingly concerned about the use of planned ignoring, also known as tactical ignoring.
+She was merely following an approach that uses reinforcement and other strategies such as “planned ignoring” to help children learn and acquire new, “adaptive” behaviors.
+Over two decades working with children, I have grown increasingly concerned about the use of planned ignoring, also known as tactical ignoring.

 Why?
 It doesn’t build social and emotional development when we ignore a child’s attempts to communicate.
 Doing so doesn’t help the child, but can fuel frustration, anger and resentment.
 We must ask ourselves, if behaviors are a form of communication, what message are we giving by ignoring?
-Just as we wouldn’t ignore a “typical” child’s attempts to communicate, it’s time that we look below the surface and question whether this technique is appropriate for individuals with special needs.
+Just as we wouldn’t ignore a fellow adult’s attempts to communicate, it’s time that we look below the surface and question whether this technique is appropriate for children.

-Here are some of the hidden costs of this commonly used tool in autism treatment:
+Here are some of the hidden costs of this commonly used tool in behavioral treatment:

 - Ignoring sends the wrong emotional message to the child.
 In short, the adult is saying, “I’m not interested in what you’re trying to convey, and I’ll pay attention only when you comply with my demands.”

-- Ignoring presupposes that an autistic child’s observable behaviors accurately reveal his or her intentions.
+- Ignoring presupposes that a child’s observable behaviors accurately reveal his or her intentions.
 In fact, many children lack the ability to coordinate movement and/or language to convey their inner thoughts.

 - Ignoring oversimplifies the child’s behaviors without trying to discern underlying thoughts and feelings.